 Read also

-The Memorial implements, each year, some
+The Memorial implements, each year, several

 Beyond the teaching staff, these seminars are addressed to various representatives of civil society and administrations (journalists, history teachers, civil servants, activists).
 The participation of experts and museum managers is also encouraged.

-See the educational news to find out more
+See the educational news to learn more